 The Zulu homestead (imizi) consisted of an extended family and others attached to the household through social obligations.
 This social unit was largely self-sufficient, with responsibilities divided according to gender.
 Men were generally responsible for defending the homestead, caring for cattle, manufacturing and maintaining weapons and farm implements, and building dwellings.
 Women had domestic responsibilities and raised crops, usually grains, on land near the household.

 By the late eighteenth century, a process of political consolidation among the groups was beginning to take place.
-A number of powerful chiefdoms began to emerge and a transformation from pastoral society to a more organised statehood occurred.
-This enabled leaders to wield more authority over their own supporters, and to compel allegiance from conquered chiefdoms.
+A number of powerful chiefdoms began to emerge and a transformation from a pastoral society to a more organised statehood occurred.
+This enabled leaders to wield more authority over their own supporters and to compel allegiance from conquered chiefdoms.
 Changes took place in the nature of political, social, and economic links between chiefs of these emerging power blocs and their subjects.
 Zulu chiefs demanded steadily increasing tribute or taxes from their subjects, acquired great wealth, commanded large armies, and, in many cases, subjugated neighbouring chiefdoms.

 Military conquest allowed men to achieve status distinctions that had become increasingly important.
 This culminated early in the nineteenth century with the warrior-king Shaka conquering all the groups in Zululand and uniting them into a single powerful Zulu nation, that made its influence felt over southern and central Africa.
 Shaka ruled from 1816 to 1828, when he was assassinated by his brothers.